Biblical (All) Names

 Latin form of Ezekiel used in some versions of the Vulgate.

-Ezekias Ἐζεκίας m Biblical Greek
+Ezekias Ἐζεκίας m Biblical Greek, Biblical

-Form of Hezekiah used in the Greek Old Testament.
+Form of Hezekiah used in the Greek Bible, as well as some English translations of the New Testament.

 Ezekiel יְחֶזְקֵאל m Biblical, English

-From the Hebrew name יְחֶזְקֵאל (Yechezqel) meaning "God will strengthen", from the roots חָזַק (chazaq) meaning "to strengthen" and אֵל ('el) meaning "God".
+From the Hebrew name יְחֶזְקֵאל (Yeḥezqel) meaning "God will strengthen", from the roots חָזַק (ḥazaq) meaning "to strengthen" and אֵל (ʾel) meaning "God".
 Ezekiel is a major prophet of the Old Testament, the author of the Book of Ezekiel.
 He lived in Jerusalem until the Babylonian conquest and captivity of Israel, at which time he was taken to Babylon.
 The Book of Ezekiel describes his vivid symbolic visions that predict the restoration of the kingdom of Israel.
 As an English given name, Ezekiel has been used since the Protestant Reformation.

-Ezer אֵצֶר m Biblical, Biblical Hebrew
+Ezer אֵצֶר m Biblical

-Means "help" in Hebrew.
-In the Old Testament this is the name of a son of Seir, as well as several other minor characters.
+From Hebrew אָצַר (ʾatsar) meaning "treasured".
+In the Old Testament this is the name of a son of Seir the Horite.

-'Ezra' עֶזְרָא m Biblical Hebrew
+'Ezra עֶזְרָא m Biblical Hebrew

 Biblical Hebrew form of Ezra.

-Ezra עֶזְרָא m Biblical, English, Hebrew
+Ezra עֶזְרָא m English, Hebrew, Biblical

 Means "help" in Hebrew.
 Ezra is a prophet of the Old Testament and the author of the Book of Ezra.
 It has been used as a given name in the English-speaking world since the Protestant Reformation.
 The American poet Ezra Pound (1885-1972) was a famous bearer.